 It's approached by large ferries boats from other islands & the Greek mainland, while there are some spots for sailing & cruise ships.

-Apart from the quality local products, the island is famous for the loukoumi of Syros (jelly candy), the halva pies, and the San Michali cheese.
+Among the island's quality products, are the "loukoumi" of Syros (jelly candy), the halva pies (tahini), and the San Michali cheese.

 The island where the harmonious coexistence of the two Christian doctrines (Orthodox and Catholic) transforms the feast to a unique experience.

-The capital of Syros and the administrative center of the Cyclades famous for an architectural style that includes an neoclassical Romanticism.
+The capital of Syros and the administrative capital of all Cycladic islands is famous for its neoclassical Romantic architectural style.

 Neorion Shipyards, Syros

 Dating from 1861 it’s one of the oldest heavy industries of the country.
 The whole area is located just across Ermoupolis port.